 My name is Ian Moseley and since 1986 I have been a professional trombonist.
-During that time I have enjoyed a great deal of traveling and for several years entertained the idea of making an Overland journey through Africa to Cape Town in a Land Rover.
+Travelling to many countries through my music I was inspired to undertake an Overland journey through Africa in a Land Rover.

-January 2009 saw me take the necessary time to fulfill that dream.
-I traveled the West Coast route in the 110 which I had prepared with help from my friends.
+January 2009 saw me take the necessary time to fulfil that dream.
+I travelled the West Coast route in the 110 which I had prepared with help from my friends.
 I will try to share with you the tips I have picked up and also pitfalls in the same way that I have used other people's information for help.

 Brass instrument repairs commenced under the name Shrewsbury Brass Repairs.

 February 16th 2019:

 Still catching up on remedial work on the expedition Land Rover.
 The 110 has now had the interior roof console refurbished and rewired although the front light/sunglasses unit is currently not a perfect replacement for the previous item (Now fixed and working as intended).
 A new fuse-box has been installed for the accessory electrics.

 The cover to the roof-tent was damaged (now replaced) and as a result the top board had rotted out.
 I have stripped it down and replaced the board.
 Hopefully the roof tent will see some action next year.
 (Saw only one outing last year.
 That must change.)

 The chassis is being inspected and any remedial work is in progress.
 Once complete it will be coated with a rust stabilizing primer before being over-painted and cavity injected.
 The next phase is to look at the leaks by the Alpine windows where the roof has bent with the constant walking on it (roof joints all sealed and apline light seals replaced).